-CIVE 421 SEISMIC DESIGN OF STRUCTURES: DISPLACEMENT BASED
+CIVE 421 SEISMIC DESIGN OF STRUCTURES: DISPLACEMENT BASED 3.0: 3 cr.
+E

 The approach is based on determination of the optimum structural strength to achieve a given performance limit state, related to a defined level of damage, under a specific level of seismic intensity.
 Fundamental of displacement based design, seismic input for displacement based design, analytical tools for displacement based design.
 The course considers a wide range of structural types, including among other; frame buildings, wall buildings, dual wall / frame buildings.